NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ### Exporting Files

+Your files and changes are stored in the cloud, we need the files locally to push your files to Github.
 Once you've finished creating your boards, schematics and libraries, the last step is to export these files locally to commit to GitHub or send to others for review.
 Start by opening your schematic or board, then navigate to `File->Export`:

 ![](images/export1.png)